Every month in the US and Canada, about 3,000 people hit Google and search for phrases like “Best Resume Writing Services.”

-They’re easy to contact (though that may not be true of their writers—we don’t know) by phone, contact form, or even live chat.
+It’s easy to contact (though that may not be true of their writers—we don’t know) by phone, contact form, or even live chat.

 Let’s look at these two websites and explore why we’re calling them into question.

-If you google the right phrases, you’ll find this result and its similar domain name.
+If you Google the right phrases, you’ll find this result and its similar domain name.

 We included a screenshot here to help you recognize it, but we kept it small so it’s somewhat difficult to read.
 The info on it is unreliable, after all.

-Here’s what their site says:
+Here’s what the site says: